msolomon/argo/spec.md

 # Argo

-_Version May 2023 DRAFT_.
+_Version 0.0.1 DRAFT_.
 _Compatible with [GraphQL October 2021 Edition](https://spec.graphql.org/October2021)._

-Argo is a compact, streamable, binary serialization format for [GraphQL](https://graphql.org).
+Argo is a compact and compressible binary serialization format for [GraphQL](https://graphql.org).

-Argo aims to:
+It aims to:

 - **Minimize end-to-end latency** of GraphQL responses
   - Including serialization, transport, and deserialization